jcreforme/docker_laravel/readme.md

 ```

 ### Seeds
-Import Seeds (since is too much data Github will ban for an hour before it finishs the importation) <br />
+Import Seeds <br />
-Only Laravel and Saptie commits imported as seeds <br />
+Only Laravel and Spatie commits imported as seeds <br />
 Only Laravel and Spatie Repos imported as seeds <br />
 Only Laravel contributors imported as seeds <br />
 ```